falco-gg/unreal-coding-conventions/README.md

 2.2. __DO__ write header files with the following structure:

+Sort includes alphabetically between pre-compiled header and generated class header

 * `#pragma once`
+* line break
 * `#include` of the pre-compiled header, if any (e.g. `#include "HOATPCH.h"`)
 * `#include` of the base class header, if any (e.g. `#include "GameFramework/Character.h"`)
+* line break
 * `#include` of the generated class header (e.g. `#include "HOATCharacter.generated.h"`)
+* line break
+* forward declarations for any referenced engine or game types
+* line break
 * delegate declarations
-* forward declarations for any referenced engine or game types
+* line break
 * type definition

 2.3. __DO__ define classes with the following structure:

+* Variables Section
+    * public
+        * constants
+        * static
+        * fields
+        * `UPROPERTY`s

+    * protected fields
-* public constants
+        * same order as public

+    * private fields
-* public static methods
+        * same order as public

-* constructors
+* Functions Section
-* destructor
+    * public functions
-* public methods (try to keep virtual methods, event handlers and regular functions groups together in their own section)
+        * ctor and dtor - I don't think I ever had to create a class with protected or private ctor/dtor in C++
         * operators
+        * static methods
-* public `UPROPERTY`s
+        * virtual overrides
-* public fields
+        * virtuals
-* protected constants
+        * other functions
-* protected methods (same consideration as public ones: try to separate virtual from non-virtual ones)
+        * event handlers - methods starting with `Handle`

-* protected fields
+    * protected functions
-* private constants
+        * same order as public functions

     * private functions
-* private fields
+        * same order as public functions

 Within each of these groups, order members by logical groups when appropriate.